It’s not every day your organization finds a top performer, so it’s a serious blow when they leave for another role.

 Transparently communicate the change to the rest of the team

-Your high performer’s departure will have an impact on your team’s morale.
+Your key employee’s departure will have an impact on your team’s morale.
 Announce the resignation and be transparent about how the team will respond and pick up the remaining work.

 Communicating the change and intended plans helps reduce anxiety among your team members, creates a sense of control, and demonstrates that the departure is amicable and positive.